hkust-smartcar/GameRules1718/src/2-competition_equipment.md

 ### (1) Microcontrollers

--   You must use the 8-bit, 16-bit or 32-bit series microcontroller by NXP as the **only** programmable controlling unit on the car model.
+-   You must use a 8-bit, 16-bit or 32-bit series microcontroller produced by NXP as the **only** programmable controlling unit on the car model.
 -   Within the Tri-Wheel Electromagnetic, Duo-Wheel Vertical and Wireless Power-Saving categories, you must **only** use the KEA MCU series by NXP, there is otherwise no limitations on MCU for other categories.
 If a Wireless Power-Saving team is to use a camera sensor for track detection, they may use other MCUs other-than the KEA series by NXP.
 -   There is no limitations on the number of microcontroller used.
 -   If sensors and other electronic components chosen also include microcontrollers, then there is no limitations on the type or the number used of said microcontrollers, however, they may not participate in the recognition and processing of the information of the track, and they may not participate in the movement decision-making and controlling of the cars.